Non-Hodgkin lymphoma, previously known as non-Hodgkin disease, is a blood cancer that starts in the lymphatic system.1

 It is different from Hodgkin lymphoma and is more common.1

-- Absorbing and transporting nutrients
+- Absorbing and transportation of nutrients

 The lymphatic system contains white blood cells called lymphocytes.
 Non-Hodgkin lymphoma develops in these cells, causing them to grow abnormally.
 These abnormal lymphocytes most commonly accumulate in the lymph nodes.1